merixstudio/django-trench/docs/endpoints.rst

 MFA method deactivation
 ***********************

 | Deactivates the specified method.
-Depeding on :doc: `settings` sends out an authentication code and requires confirmation.
+Depending on :doc: `settings` sends out an authentication code and requires confirmation.
+| Note: You can deactivate primary mfa method if it's you one and only mfa method.
+However, you cannot deactivate mfa
+| method that is primary if there are other activate methods.
+First you should change primary method to other, then
+| deactivate mfa method of your choice.

 .. list-table::
     :stub-columns: 1